-Despite this, a survey of over 6,000 startups by Harvard Business Professor Noam Wasserman found that around 40% of them spend less than a day considering their co-founder equity split of common stock.
+Despite this, according to a survey of over 6,000 startups by Harvard Business Professor Noam Wasserman, in about 40% of them, entrepreneurs spent less than a day considering the equity split between members of the founding team.

 Is Equal the Same as Equitable?

-At such an early stage in the relationship between co-founders, it’s not hard to see why they’d gloss over such an emotional and financially impactful issue.
+At such an early stage in the relationship between co-founders—particularly first-time founders—it’s not hard to see why they’d gloss over such an emotional and financially impactful issue.
 Given a typical startup equity structure, to say “Let’s split 50/50” or “Let’s split 25/25/25 and get on with it” provides a simple resolution to the problem—and the appearance of fairness in the allotment of founder shares.

 However, it’s rare that founders split the work that makes a company work equally—and VCs know this: the same Harvard study found that companies with equal equity splits had more trouble getting funding than their counterparts.
 Having no “deciding” vote can also cause a logjam between the founders in some cases.

 Like everything else at the early stages, dividing equity shares equitably comes down to doing your homework.
 This isn’t always as simple as it appears.
 Despite inevitable complaints to the contrary, the founder behind your company's "original idea" isn’t necessarily as important as the technical founder that makes it happen, and the most experienced founder won’t always deliver the most value.